eshalina/Udacity-project3/README.md.txt

 ## 01 Aug'20

 ## **Overview:**
-In this project, _Python_ is used to explore data related to bike share systems for three major cities in the United States — _Chicago, New York City,_ and _Washington_.
-- The source code takes in raw input from the user to create an interactive experience.
-- According to the input the code will import the data and will provide information by computing descriptive statistics.
+In this project, you will perform an exploratory analysis on data provided by Motivate, a bike-share system provider for many major cities in the United States.
+You will compare the system usage between three large cities: New York City, Chicago, and Washington, DC.
+You will also see if there are any differences within each system for those users that are registered, regular users and those users that are short-term, casual users.
 ## **Files used:**
 * bikeshare_2.py